-- 302.3.7 The chief of media is responsible for providing optimal working conditions for media, equipment suppliers and competition officials in the media areas.
+- The chief of media is responsible for providing optimal working conditions for media, equipment suppliers and competition officials in the media areas.
 This includes responsibility for the layout, setup, signage and operation of the mix zone.
 The mix zone includes the interview positions for host broadcaster, TV stations, radio, and journalists, as well as an area for photographers.
 Rooms for press conferences and related media infrastructure must be provided.
-He is also responsible for the flow of pertinent information to the press, radio and TV. - 302.3.8 The chief of medical and rescue services is responsible for the organisation of all medical and first aid arrangements and for the quick transport of patients to the nearest appropriate medical facility.
+They are also responsible for the flow of pertinent information to the press, radio and TV. - The chief of medical and rescue services is responsible for the organisation of all medical and first aid arrangements and for the quick transport of patients to the nearest appropriate medical facility.